The 4 Types of Data Analytics Explained With Examples

 Logistics

-Prescriptive analytics is used to optimize delivery routes, manage fleet performance, and improve warehouse automation through real-time sensor data.
+Prescriptive analytics optimizes delivery routes, manages fleet performance, and improves warehouse automation through real-time sensor data.

 Healthcare